San Pedro via Dominguez Line: Route

 From the 6th and Main Street station in Los Angeles to Dominguez Junction, the San Pedro via Dominguez followed the same Route as the Long Beach Line.
 From Dominguez Junction to San Pedro, the line was entirely in private right of way.
 At Dominguez Junction, the line branched southerly on dual tracks, immediately on the west of Alameda Street.
 The dual tracks ran south, crossing Del Arno Boulevard to reach Dominguez Street.
 Here, the Southern Pacific San Pedro Branch Line crossed over from the east side of Alameda Street to run on the west side of Alameda Street, thereby placing the Pacific Electric dual tracks immediately to the west of the Southern Pacific Line.

 From Dominguez Street, the dual tracks on private way ran southerly, just west of the Southern Pacific Branch Line and parallel to Alameda Street, crossing Carson Street, and Sepulveda Boulevard to a point approximately 1/2 mi farther south.
 At this location, the dual tracks veered away from the Southern Pacific Tracks (and Alameda Street) southwesterly toward Wilmington, crossing a Santa Fe Branch Line and Pacific Coast Highway to reach Flint Junction, where the Long Beach–San Pedro Line joined from the east.

 From Flint Junction, the dual tracks continued southwesterly into Wilmington, crossing Anaheim Street, where the Catalina Dock Line branched off to the south.
-Next, the Wilmington Station was reached at Avalon Boulevard and "B" Street, where the West Basin Line branched off to the west.
+Next, the Wilmington station was reached at Avalon Boulevard and "B" Street, where the West Basin Line branched off to the west.
 From "B" Street the dual tracks continued south-westerly across the peninsula in Los Angeles Harbor known as "Pier A", paralleling Neptune Street on the west to the peninsula's southerly end.
 There the dual tracks reduced to a single track to cross the Southern Pacific Draw Bridge over the entrance to the West Basin.

 Once across the drawbridge, the line expanded again to two tracks for the run into San Pedro on a long trestle.
 At 1st Street in San Pedro, the West Basin Line joined after completing its loop around the West Basin.
-The dual tracks continued southerly four blocks to the terminus of the line at the San Pedro Pacific Electric on 5th Street.
+The dual tracks continued southerly four blocks to the terminus of the line at the San Pedro Pacific Electric station on 5th Street.
 An electrified line continued further to Outer Harbor, but saw very little passenger service.